 In case of any difficulty or questions, please contact the support at contact[at]adoodle.org (replace [at] by the @ sign).
 You may also contact the developper at the address indicated at the end of the FAQ tab.

-- Someone, called the creator, creates the survey by providing a title, his name (or pseudo), a question (or subject) and a list of possible choices.
+- Someone, called the creator, creates the vote or survey by providing a title, his name (or pseudo), a question (or subject) and a list of possible choices.

 - All the participants share exactly the same information.
 ADoodle.org is based on fairness and equality.
 Everyone involved in the vote knows who are all the voter emails, who are the non-voting observer emails and can see the results of the survey.
 The vote creator - if s/he has included her/his email address in the list of voters or observers - does not know more or less than any other person involved in the survey.